janus-idp/backstage-plugins/plugins/ocm/README.md

    yarn workspace backend add @janus-idp/backstage-plugin-ocm-backend
    ```

+#### Backend Configuration

-2. Configure the OCM backend plugin using one of the following configurations:
+1. Configure the OCM backend plugin using one of the following configurations:

    - The OCM configuration provides the information about your hub.
 To use the OCM configuration, add the following code to your `app-config.yaml` file: